mboiar/ResNet-CIFAR100/README.md

-# WebAPI for image recognition with a custom Residual CNN (PyTorch)
+# WebAPI for image recognition with a custom Residual CNN using PyTorch and Flask

 ## Network